vitran96/evershop-docs/docs/development/knowledge-base/configuration-guide.md

 ## Configuration file location

-Configurations are JSON files stored in configuration files within a directory named ‘config’ located at the root level of your application.
+Configurations are JSON files stored in configuration files within a directory named `config` located at the root level of your application.

 Let’s take a look at an example